 - A spool gun attached to a MIG welder is great for aluminum

 - A MIG welder with a few modifications gives good aluminum beads

 Aluminum has quite different metallurgical characteristics than steel, and it’s harder to weld.
 Let’s see why.

-One of the major welding problems is that aluminum has high thermal conductivity.
-This means that aluminum absorbs heat at fast rates, at least four times faster than steel.
+1. One of the major problems is that aluminum has high thermal conductivity.
+It absorbs heat at fast rates, at least four times faster than steel.
 This creates many problems:

 - When you start welding the cold workpiece, it’s hard to create the puddle.